-It’s that time of year when the Easter Bunny hops into town!
-If you’re celebrating Easter with kids, you’re probably thinking about planning an Easter egg hunt.
-And why not?
-The kids will love it (and let’s be honest, so will you!).
-Beyond that, it’s so easy to put a great hunt together on the fly.
+Luckily, it's really easy to put a great hunt together on the fly.
 We’ve got the tips that will help you plan a stellar celebration just in time for the big day.

-Your hunt doesn’t need to happen on Easter—in fact it may be even more fun to pick a different date and extend the Easter Bunny fun!
+Your hunt doesn’t need to happen on Easter—in fact it may even be better to pick a different date and extend the Easter Bunny fun!
 If you’re planning a large community event, it probably makes most sense to choose an outdoor location (with a rain date just in case).
 Just a few kids?
 Limit it to your yard or an outdoor park.
 Just make sure whatever space you choose is safe (away from roads and traffic).

 This is the perfect opportunity to try out some of those fun recipes you’ve seen online—little rice cripsie baskets and Easter Bunny shaped rolls (yes, this is a thing).
 Don’t have time to research a menu?
 No worries—we’ve got it taken care of!
 Visit our Pinterest page for plenty of yummy snacks that are a snap to put together.